isatok/isatok/README.md

-PhD student at the University of Helsinki, studying speciation & hybridization in Formica wood ants and interested in gene interaction networks.
+PhD researcher @University of Helsinki.
+Evolutionary genomics, speciation, hybridization, Formica wood ants.

 <!---
 isatok/isatok is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.